-GST and QST apply on the purchase of new homes.
-The GST is 5% and the QST is 9.975%, for a total of 14.975% to be paid on the purchase price.
-However, buyers can request a refund of these taxes if they meet certain eligibility criteria (site in French only).
+The Goods and Services Tax (GST) and the Quebec Sales Tax (QST) apply on the purchase of new homes and those sold by a business.
+The GST is 9.975% and the QST is 5%, for a total of 14.975% on the selling price.
+However, buyers can request a refund of these taxes on a new home if they meet certain eligibility criteria (site in French only).

-In addition to the above expenses, don’t underestimate your moving costs.
+Don’t make the mistake of underestimating the cost of moving.
 Whether you hire a moving company or rent a truck and have friends help, moving is rarely free.
 Even if you keep the same cable and Internet providers, they may charge a move or reconnection fee.

 Getting set up in a new place often leads to purchases of furniture or appliances.
 And when it’s your first home, the expenses are even higher.
 Think about what you might need for the yard, like a lawnmower, a snowblower or patio set!
 These are often overlooked.